 \section{Objectives}

-The objective of this work is to address the challenges faced by low-resource languages, as outlined in Section~\ref{sec:context}, with a particular focus on the Slovak language.
-Our primary goal is to explore existing resources of Slovak parliamentary speech and construct a large-scale dataset suitable for training speech recognition models.
-This dataset will consist of audio clips, each no longer than 30 seconds, paired with corresponding textual transcriptions.
+The objective of this work is to address the challenges faced by low-resource languages, with particular focus on Slovak.
+Our primary goal is to create comprehensive resources from parliamentary proceedings: (1) SloPal, a complete corpus of speaker-segmented transcripts capturing the full textual record, and (2) SloPalSpeech, an aligned audio-transcript dataset suitable for ASR model training with segments up to 30 seconds.

-Publicly available resources rarely exist in this format, making it likely that preprocessing will be required.
-As a result, some data may be lost during this process.
-Therefore, we also aim to investigate the possibility of obtaining fully transcribed textual data, even when no matching audio is available, to maximize the utility of available resources.
+Since publicly available resources rarely exist in aligned format, preprocessing inevitably loses some data during alignment.
+We address this by releasing both the complete textual corpus (SloPal, 60 million words) and the successfully aligned subset (SloPalSpeech, 2,806 hours), maximizing resource utility.

-The 30-second clip length is chosen in alignment with the Whisper family of models, which we intend to fine-tune using the curated dataset.
-Our goal is to develop a set of models optimized for Slovak speech recognition.
-These will include fine-tuned versions of models from Whisper-small up to Whisper-large-v3 (excluding versions v1 and v2).
-By training models across different sizes, we aim to assess the impact of our dataset on model performance and language-specific accuracy.
+The 30-second segment length aligns with the Whisper family of models, which we fine-tune using SloPalSpeech.
+Our goal is to develop Slovak-optimized ASR models spanning sizes from Whisper-small to Whisper-large-v3, assessing the impact of parliamentary data on model performance and establishing benchmarks for Slovak ASR.